CesarChaMal/ng2-express/README.md

 ````

 ##### SystemJS Configuration
-Define the NG2 libraries.
-Note that the format that specifies CommonJS were commented out.
-These are not needed.
-In the packages list, make sure to include the path
+Define the NG2 libraries.  map specifies the location of the modules.  packages specify how to load each package in the modules.
-(that you exposed in Express) to the dependency.

 ````
 SystemJS.config({